VeniVidiVici/givtcp-power-flow-card/README.md

 # givtcp-power-flow-card

 > **⚠ WARNING: VERY MUCH IN ALPHA STAGE**
-While bassic functionality is working this is still very much alpha, there are settings in the config UI that are not yet implimented and some basic settings are still missing.
+While basic functionality is working this is still very much alpha, there are settings in the config UI that are not yet implimented and some basic settings are still missing.

 [home-assistant](home-assistant.io) power flow card for [GivTCP](https://github.com/britkat1980/giv_tcp) users.